Last updated: June 2026

 Shuffling Answer Choices

-In the settings panel before launching, you can shuffle the answer choices displayed to each student.
-This means the correct answer is not always in the same position for every player, which prevents students from copying each other’s screen at a glance.
+In the settings panel before launching, you can shuffle the answer choices shown to each student.
+This means the correct answer isn’t always in the same position for every player, which prevents students from copying a neighbor’s screen at a glance.

-If you are running a session for a specific class and do not want random players joining with a leaked code, lock the lobby as soon as your students are in.
-The lock button is available on your live host dashboard and takes one click.
+If you’re running a session for a specific class and don’t want random players joining with a leaked code, lock the lobby as soon as your students are in.
+The lock button is on your live host dashboard and takes one click.
+Leaked codes are also how fake “bot” players flood a game — the Blooket Bot page explains why locking the lobby is the simplest defense.

 Reviewing Results After the Game

-In my experience, teachers who review question-level accuracy data after every Blooket session are able to identify gaps in understanding that would otherwise go undetected until a formal assessment.
+In my experience, teachers who review question-level accuracy after every Blooket session catch gaps in understanding that would otherwise go undetected until a formal assessment.

 Common Blooket Hosting Mistakes and How to Fix Them